vjsisneros/Machine-Learning-Deliberate-Practice/README.md

 ― Anders Ericsson, Peak: Secrets from the New Science of Expertise

+The purpose of this project is to improve my Machine Learning skills by implementing algorithms on datasets.
+This is a record of my progress.

 Includes:

 - TCSS455 -  Python for Machine Learning Exercises